DENON DCD-2900 SACD

 SACD TITLES

 BELOW: this is my Denon DVD-2900 which debuted in 2003 at $999 retail.
 At a heavy 21.5 pounds it plays CD/SACD and standard DVDs.
-With a 192kHz/24-bit Burr-Brown audio D/A converter and several features to maximize audio quality it was one of Denons last pure CD players before becoming combo video players.
-The power supply board is visible on the left and the laser-sled assembly in the center.
+With a 192kHz/24-bit Burr-Brown audio D/A converter and several features to maximize audio quality it was one of Denons last audiophile-aimed CD players before video became the standard selling point.
+The power supply board is on the left with the laser-sled assembly in the center.
 The green board on the top right is the video board while the black board beneath it is the audio.
 That Denon intentionally isolated the audio and video boards shows attention to detail.

 I decided to leave the video board in place but unplug its ribbon and power plug completely.
 Its 20 years old so there's no guilt.
 I can always plug the board back in if I want to return it to stock.